m88020362/mrs/README.md

 This package is released under the MIT License.
 See LICENSE for details.

 ## Attribution

-Portions of this package are based on original code by [tshmak/lassosum](https://github.com/tshmak/lassosum) (c) 2016, released under the MIT license.
+Portions of this package are based on original code by:

+- [tshmak/lassosum](https://github.com/tshmak/lassosum) (c) 2016, released under the MIT License.
+- [lelaboratoire/rethink-prs](https://github.com/lelaboratoire/rethink-prs), specifically scripts in `mb-mdr/`, used for adapting MB-MDR model parsing logic.